-Understand independant certification costs a few thousand dollars.
-When manufacturers sell 5000+ tanks per year, such likely amounts to less than $1 per tank in savings.
-So if a tank manufacturer is trying to save a buck, then can you really trust them to not cut corners elsewhere?
+Independant certification costs a few thousand dollars,but when manufacturers sell 5000+ tanks per year, such likely amounts to less than $1 per tank in savings.
+So if a tank manufacturer is trying to save a buck, then it is likely they are also cutting corners elsewhere.

 - Checking radius of tank base which should be 25mm+ for round tanks 1.8m wide, or 38mm+ for round tanks over 1.8m wide.

 - Installation guide must be supplied with every tank.

 - Tank serial number should be marked on the tank.